Tasselled-Wobbegong17/Group-Scratch-Project/README.md

 ## Help

--Use of DB functionality will require future users to setup there own NoSQL DB instance -API
+-Use of DB functionality will require future users to setup there own SQL DB instance -API